The

 In

-2002 many thousands of deaf and hard of hearing children enjoyed hundreds
+2002 many thousands of deaf and hard of hearing children enjoyed over

-as the new DTS format.
-Many partially sighted and blind children also
+as the new 'digital' format.
+Many partially sighted and blind children

-enjoyed the film, via audio description in the six new DTS equipped
+also enjoyed the film, via audio description in the six new digitally

 Such